Plattenbauten: Touching Rectangles in Space: Planar 3-Colorable Graphs

 Now remove all the edges incident to vertices in $U'_p$.
-In the remaining graph all the vertices of $U^\circ$ are of degree 2.
+In the remaining graph all the vertices of $U^\circ$ are of degree~2.
 We remove these `subdivision' vertices and melt the two edges into one.
 The result is $G$.
 We claim that orienting the three edges of $v\in U'_p$ which come from an edge of $T^*_\infty$ as outgoing we obtain a Schnyder wood of $G$.
 Indeed \ref{item:W1}, \ref{item:W2}, and \ref{item:W3} follow directly or from what we have already said.
 For \ref{item:W4} we need a little argument.
 Consider a monochromatic edge $vv'$ and let $f$ be one of the faces of $G$ containing this edge on the boundary.
 The other edge on the boundary of $f$ which contains $v'$ is either incoming in the same color or outgoing in a different color.
 This shows that there is no monochromatic directed facial cycle containing $vv'$.
 Now consider a face $f$ of $G$ which has no monochromatic edge.
-Note that $f$ is a face of the graph obtained from $T^*_\infty$ by deleting all the edges incident to vertices in $U'_p$.
-Let $w\in U'_p$ be a vertex in the interior of $f$ such that in $T^*_\infty$ there is an edge $wu$ with $u\in U^\circ$ being on the boundary $\partial f$ of $f$.
+Note that $f$ is a union of faces of $T^*_\infty$ and each face of $T^*_\infty$ is incident to a pink vertex in $U'_p$.
+Let $w\in U'_p$ be a vertex in the interior of $f$ such that in $T^*_\infty$ there is an edge $wu$ with $u\in U^\circ$ on the boundary $\partial f$ of $f$.
 Let $c\in\{r,g,b\}$ be the color of the edge $wu$.
 Vertex $u$ has two neighbors $v,v'$ on $\partial f$.
 By looking at the colors of edges of $T^*_\infty$ we see that at $v$ and $v'$ the incident edge on $\partial f$ which is different from $vv'$ has color $c$.
 In the Schnyder wood we therefore see these outgoing in color $c$ at $v$ and $v'$ one of them being oriented clockwise, the other counterclockwise on the boundary of $f$.
 This shows that $\partial f$ supports no monochromatic directed cycle.